 "Republicans recognize that Romney is the odds-on favorite to become the party's nominee.
 Seven in ten think he is almost certain or very likely to win.
 That perception may explain his rising support from the GOP rank and file," adds Holland.

 Unfortunately for the Republican electorate, both Newt Gingrich and Ron Paul have vehemently – and sometimes contemptuously – denied rumors that they would drop out before the GOP convention in late August.
 Earlier today, for example, the former Speaker conceded that his campaign finances are dwindling and that he must keep “a fairly tight budget” to stay competitive.
-He did not, however, give any indication that he would renege on his promise to throw in the towel until Mitt Romney – who he describes as “the weakest frontrunner in modern times” – officially clinches the nomination.
-And as I wrote earlier, Texas Congressman Ron Paul’s slightly heated comments on CNN yesterday indicate he has zero intention of dropping out, either.
+He did not, however, give any indication that he would throw in the towel unless Mitt Romney – who he describes as “the weakest frontrunner in modern times” – officially clinches the nomination.
+And as I reported earlier, Texas Congressman Ron Paul’s slightly heated comments on CNN indicate he has zero intention of dropping out, either.

 Indeed, there have been innumerable discussions in recent weeks about the benefits and risks of a protracted primary battle.
-According to a recent Wall Street Journal-NBC Survey, 40 percent of adults say the primary has damaged their view of the party.
+According to a recent Wall Street Journal-NBC survey, 40 percent of adults say the primary has damaged their view of the party.
 What’s more, nearly 60 percent of Independents feel the same way.
 Republicans voters, in other words, are growing increasingly tired of negative campaign ads and want to coalesce around a single candidate.
-But – at least for the time being – they’re going to have to wait until late August before that finally comes to fruition.
+But, at least for the time being, they’re going to have to wait -- perhaps several more months -- until that finally comes to fruition.